-The Jira integration with 7Geese allows you to track progress more efficiently by tracking the number of tickets or story points completed in your key results.
+The Jira integration allows you to track progress more efficiently by tracking the number of tickets or story points completed in your key results.
 Any updates to the number of tickets or story points in Jira will be reflected in the application.
 The application automatically syncs with Jira every hour to update the key results that are connected.

 Note: The Jira integration only works for Jira Cloud.
 On-premise (or self-managed) Jira instances are not currently supported.